History of Portugal: Portuguese Restoration War (1640–1668)

-At home, life was calm and serene under the first two Spanish kings, Philip II and Philip III.
-They maintained Portugal's status, gave excellent positions to Portuguese nobles in the Spanish courts, and Portugal maintained an independent law, currency and government.
-It was even proposed to move the Spanish capital to Lisbon.
+At home, there was peace under the first two Spanish kings, Philip II and Philip III.
+They maintained Portugal's status, gave positions to Portuguese nobles in the Spanish courts, and Portugal maintained an independent law, currency and government.
+It was proposed to move the Spanish capital to Lisbon.
 Later, Philip IV tried to make Portugal a Spanish province, and Portuguese nobles lost power.

-Because of this, as well as the general strain on the finances of the Spanish throne as a result of the Thirty Years' War, the Duke of Braganza, one of the great native noblemen and a descendant of King Manuel I, was proclaimed King of Portugal as John IV on 1 December 1640, and a war of independence against Spain was launched.
+Because of this, as well as the general strain on the finances of the Spanish throne as a result of the Thirty Years' War, the Duke of Braganza, one of the native noblemen and a descendant of King Manuel I, was proclaimed King of Portugal as John IV on 1 December 1640, and a war of independence against Spain was launched.
 The governors of Ceuta did not accept the new king; rather, they maintained their allegiance to Philip IV and Spain.

-In the 17th century, many Portuguese emigrated to Brazil.
+The Portuguese Restoration War ended the sixty-year period of the Iberian Union under the House of Habsburg.
+This was the beginning of the House of Braganza, which reigned in Portugal until 1910.

+King John IV's eldest son came to reign as Afonso VI, however his physical and mental disabilities left him overpowered by Luís de Vasconcelos e Sousa, 3rd Count of Castelo Melhor.
+In a palace coup organized by the King's wife, Maria Francisca of Savoy, and his brother, Pedro, Duke of Beja, King Afonso VI was declared mentally incompetent and exiled first to the Azores, and then to the Royal Palace of Sintra, outside Lisbon.
+After Afonso's death, Pedro came to the throne as King Pedro II.
+Pedro's reign saw the consolidation of national independence, imperial expansion, and investment in domestic production.

+Pedro II's son, John V, saw a reign characterized by the influx of gold into the coffers of the royal treasury, supplied largely by the royal fifth (a tax on precious metals), that was received from the Portuguese colonies of Brazil and Maranhão.
+Disregarding traditional Portuguese institutions of governance, John V acted as an absolute monarch, nearly depleting the country's tax revenues on ambitious architectural works, most notably Mafra Palace, and on commissions and additions for his sizeable art and literary collections.

+Owing to his craving for international diplomatic recognition, John also spent large sums on the embassies he sent to the courts of Europe, the most famous being those he sent to Paris in 1715 and Rome in 1716.

+Official estimates – and most estimates made so far – place the number of Portuguese migrants to Colonial Brazil during the gold rush of the 18th century at 600,000.
+This represented one of the largest movements of European populations to their colonies in the Americas during colonial times.
 From 1709, John V prohibited emigration, since Portugal had lost a sizable proportion of its population.
 Brazil was elevated to a vice-kingdom.